Joonmo-dev/find-wrong-code/README.md

 ## Commit convention
 - Docs - modify README.md or other markdown
-- Start - starte a new feature
+- Start - start a new feature
 - Stop - complete a feature
+- Add - work a feature
 - Fix - fix bugs or add exception handler
 - Modify - change or improve a feature
 - Remove - remove or pause a feature